uw-echospace/group-website/content/authors/stuara/_index.md

 #- Illustration

 education:
   courses:
+  - course: BS in Marine Biology (in progress)
+    institution: University of Washington
+    year: 2023 (expected)

-#  - course: BS in Marine Biology (in progress)
+  - course: BS in Marine Biology (in progress)
+    institution: University of Washington
+    year: 2023 (expected)

+#  - course: BA in Art: Painting & Drawing (in progress)
 #    institution: University of Washington
 #    year: 2023 (expected)
-#
-  - course: BA in Art: Painting & Drawing (in progress)
-    institution: University of Washington
-    year: 2023 (expected)

 #  - course: BSc in Artificial Intelligence
 #    institution: Massachusetts Institute of Technology